Ali-Azmoud/flutter_xlider/README.md

 # flutter_xlider

-A material design slider and range slider with rtl support and lots of options and customizations for flutter
+(Flutter Xlider) A material design slider and range slider, horizontal and vertical, with rtl support and lots of options and customizations for flutter

-### Version 2.0.0 and above will break functionality of older versions.

 ## Get Started